ajslater/comicbox/README.md

 Will recursively change the publisher to "SC Comics" for every comic found in under the SmallComicsComics directory.

+#### Packages

+Comicbox actually installs three different packages:

+- `comicbox` The main API and CLI script.
+- `comicfn2dict` A separate library for parsing comic filenames into dicts it also includes a CLI script.
+- `pdffile` A utility library for reading and writing PDF files with an API like Python's ZipFile

 ### ⚙️ Config

 comicbox accepts command line arguments but also an optional config file